hbctraining/versioning_data_scripts/02_GitKraken.md

 In the context of GitKraken when you **stage** your changes, it is similar to the **add** command on the command line interface.
 You can add several changes in the staging area, and only **commit** when you are ready.

-Since we wish to keep all the different types of changes as separate commits, we will stage and commit first the documentation change, and then the code change.
+Since we wish to keep all the different types of changes as separate commits, we will stage and commit first the documentation change to the README file, and then the code change in the Rscript file.

 First, stage only the `README.md` file, and, as we did with our previous initial commit, include a change message, and click on the Commit button: